 (Funny side note about the Ehrhoff trade: The 'nucks strategy was to trade his rights to the Eastern Conference so as to avoid strengthening intra-conference competition.
 It was also to screw up the plans of Detroit Red Wings, who apparently are ready to pounce on the guy and sell him on The Winged Wheel.
 Not a bad strategy, but it could have been even better if trade was with Columbus.
 Our team is in the same division as Detroit, we're of no substantial challenge to Vancouver this season, and it's sure looking like we're headed to the Eastern Conference in 2012-2013.
 So why not poke Detroit in the eye with little long-term repercussions?
 But that's me.)

-would make guys like Jan Hejda into prized players?
-(Good for you, Jan!)
+Who would've thought that circumstances in this year's free agent market would make guys like Jan Hejda into prized players?
+(Good for you, Jan!) |

 Lastly, there's the salary cap.
 When the NHLPA flipped the switch on the trigger to boost the cap to $64.5 million, that opened up the market for a whole host of alluring, once-cap constrained teams to jump into free agency this offseason.
 Then note that the salary "cap" floor also rose, forcing cheapskate teams to go out and do insane things like trade for OK defensemen who make Nash-like money.
 Mark my words: The increased salary cap (and floor) will turn this offseason into a food fight, and salaries will inflate - often unpredictably - as a result.
 (Looks like you'll get the last laugh with Columbus, Jan Hejda.)